lewark/inv.lua/README.md

 }
 ```

 Inventories can also be designated as crafting machines instead of storage.
-Recipes for machines are configured separately.
+The default `server.json` contains this entry to treat furnaces as a machine:

 ```json
 {